Mayukhborana/FreqRank/README.md

 For Code Summary we give code_tokens and docstring_tokens For Code Summary we give ocstring_tokens and code_tokens

-Extracting Data
-Scripts for extracting and preparing the dataset are available in the others directory.
-These scripts can be customized based on your task requirements.

 ----------------------

 # Preparing the Backdoor Dataset

-Design and implement a backdoor attack by injecting triggers into the dataset.
+To experiment with backdoor attacks, you can design and implement triggers in your dataset.

-For malicious training, create a dataset with 5-15% triggered data.
-The triggers can be defined based on your specific attack strategy.
+For malicious training, create a dataset where 5–15% of examples contain the trigger.

+The trigger can be customized according to your attack strategy.

+All backdoor insertion scripts are provided in others_script/insert_trigger.py.

+This setup allows you to evaluate both backdoor attacks and defense mechanisms using poisoned and clean datasets.

 # Models